Makuna/Task/README.md

 Clone this into your Arduino\Library folder.

 For a good starting point at understanding the direction of this library, please read https://learn.adafruit.com/multi-tasking-the-arduino-part-1?view=all.
-This library was not based on that work though, but they share a common goals.
+This library was not based on that work though, but they share common goals.

 NOTE: Avoid the use of Delay in all high level code as the tasks timing should be used to replace it.